annu12340/Salesforce/employee-app/README.md

 - Responds to messages in `central_case` with interactive buttons for team hand-off
 - Allows cases to be directed to different teams (Support, Sales, Engineering)
 - Processes new leads messages
+- Integrates with Salesforce AgentForce API for AI-powered case handling

 ## Setup